 Square

-The “square” color scheme combines four hues located at equal distances from each other around the color wheel circumference.
+The “square” color scheme combines four hues equally spaced around the color wheel.
 This creates a geometric figure resembling a square with equal sides.
 An example of this combination is yellow, red-orange, violet, and blue-green, each separated precisely 90 degrees from the next.
 The square always contains two pairs of colors directly opposite each other.

 Advantages:

-• Clarity: geometric logic makes the square’s contrast explicit and understandable.
+- Clarity: geometric logic makes the square’s contrast explicit and easy to understand.
 Selecting any color instantly defines the three other hues.

-• Energy: a square-based palette always looks active; colors enhance each other, creating a vivid picture.
+- Energy: a square-based palette always looks active; the colors enhance one another, creating a vivid picture.

 Limitations:

-• Balancing: determining the leading hue is most challenging.
+- Balancing: determining the leading hue is the most challenging aspect.
 Without a dominant color, the square looks disconnected and excessive.

-• Brightness: saturated colors in equal proportions make the composition visually tiring.
+- Brightness: The use of saturated colors in equal proportions makes the composition visually tiring.
 Thus, lowering the saturation of at least one color helps soften the visual perception.

 Six-Color Harmony

 Six-color harmony is the most ambitious scheme derived from the color wheel.
-It combines six hues evenly spaced from each other.
-Imagine a regular hexagon inscribed in a circle, vertices touching the selected colors.
-In a traditional twelve-color wheel, selecting every second hue yields an interesting combination simultaneously including three pairs of opposite colors.
-For example: red-violet, red-orange, yellow, yellow-green, blue-green, and blue-violet.
+It combines six hues evenly spaced.
+Imagine a regular hexagon inscribed in a circle, with its vertices touching the selected colors.
+In a traditional twelve-color wheel, selecting every second hue yields an interesting combination that simultaneously includes three pairs of opposite colors.
+For example, the colors are: red-violet, red-orange, yellow, yellow-green, blue-green, and blue-violet.
 The brightness and variety of such a combination are immediately noticeable.

 Advantages:

-• Completeness: nearly the entire spectrum is available in one composition.
-Six hues provide enormous possibilities for conveying emotions and mood nuances, allowing the simultaneous use of cool and warm tones.
+- Completeness: Nearly the entire spectrum is available in a single composition.
+Six hues offer enormous possibilities for conveying emotions and nuanced moods, allowing for the simultaneous use of cool and warm tones.

 Limitations:

-• High complexity in selection: choosing six hues that harmonize well is difficult even for professionals.
-Usually, special tools, software, or wheels with ready-made schemes are used.
+- High selection complexity: choosing six hues that harmonize well is difficult, even for professionals.
+Typically, specialized tools, software, or wheels with pre-designed schemes are employed.

-• Overload: incorrect application instantly overloads the palette.
+- Overload: incorrect application instantly causes the palette to overload.
 Without a dominant hue, the palette appears fragmented.